SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 you should define all parameters used during your simulations.
-Usually you could do this by parsing a config file (Write your own parser or hope that I'll develop one soon :-D), or simply by executing some sort of a config file in python that simply adds the parameters to your trajectory.
+Usually you could do this by parsing a config file (Write your own parser or hope that I'll develop one soon :-D), or simply by executing some sort of a config file in python that simply adds the parameters to your trajectory
-(see also :ref:`more-on-concept`)
+(see also :ref:`more-on-concept`).

-If you have some complex simulations where you might use only parts of your parameters or you want to exclude a set of parameters and include some others, there you can make use of the presetting of parameters (see :func:`pypet.trajectory.f_preset_parameter`).
+If you have some complex simulations where you might use only parts of your parameters or you want to exclude a set of parameters and include some others, you can make use of the presetting of parameters (see :func:`pypet.trajectory.f_preset_parameter`).
 This allows you to add control flow on the setting or parameters.
 Let's consider an example: